 How to Contribute to SCCM Intune Documentation

-Start small as Aaron mentioned in his “MVP Hack a Doc” session.
+As Aaron mentioned in his “MVP Hack a Doc” session, start small.
 Standard GitHub accounts may not have any access to edit the code of live documents.
 And you will get the following error when you try to edit or update an article.

-Another interesting learning for me was tipping about how to select the best title, title suffix, description, ms.custom, ms.date, and ms.prod for technical articles.
-As Aaron suggested, we can start doing following things:-
+Another interesting learning for me was tipping about selecting the best title, title suffix, description, ms. Custom, ms. Date, and ms. prod for technical articles.
+As Aaron suggested, we can start doing the following things:-

 - SDK, PowerShell